-Tucker House’s mission is to “promote sustainable living” here in our community.
-We do that through many different programming, events, and even through our energy use!
+Tucker House’s mission is to “Inspire Sustainable Living” here in our community.
+We do that through many different programs, events, and even through our energy use!
 In the fall of 2010, Tucker House started to implement changes as part of its Green Design Initiative to make the house a model of sustainability.

 One of the biggest changes made in 2011 was the construction of Tucker House’s solar photovoltaic system!
 Located at the back of the property, there are three adjustable pole mounts each holding fifteen 235 watt PV modules and fifteen micro-inverters.
 Each PV module consists of 60 silicone solar cells giving the entire array a total of 2700 solar cells and is a size of 80m2 – 800ft2.